rctcwyvrn/rctcwyvrn.github.io/posts/2019-07-11-about_hakyll.md

 1. Take the post's markdown data
 2. Pull out the metadata, called the 'context'
-3. Apply whatever templates you want to it
+3. Apply whatever templates you want to it, using the metadata if you want

 Here's how I made the favorite section on the index: